heinwessels/Factorio-FluidicPower/faq.md

 This means that it's not possible to see the global power produced per entity, but unlike vanilla, it's now possible to see a graph of your `total` power production and consumption.

+*Note: If you place normal power poles (i.e. not big poles) in your solar farm it will offset your statistics.
+Therefore it's better to build solar farms using only source poles and big poles."

 ---

 ## No Electric Network Info when I select Big Power Pole?